SaintZet/DayzMapsLoader/README.md

 </div>

 <details><summary><h2>DayZ  ☣</h2></summary>
-  DayZ is an postapocalyptic open world zombie survival game set on the map of Chernarus which is based on a real rural area in the czech republic.
+  DayZ is an postapocalyptic open world zombie survival game set on the map of Chernarus which is based on a real rural area in the czech republic.<br>
   <br>
   You are a lonely survivor - hungry, and lost in this huge hostile world.
-Search through the abandoned remains of civilication for food and weapons, fend of zombies and survive against other human players.
+Search through the abandoned remains of civilication for food and weapons, fend of zombies and survive against other human players.<br>
 <br>
 Get DayZ at https://dayz.com
 </details>